jeetunayak1/ReactWebpackBoilerPlate/readme.md

-This is a boiler plate for anyone who wants to start react and webpack development from scratch.
+This is a boiler plate for anyone who wants to start react and webpack development from scratch..

 We have included two different webpacks